20S&P Global (China) Ratings Enters China’s Domestic Bond Market

 Domestic and International Debt Securities

-Foreign investors currently own 2% of China’s onshore bond market
+Foreign investors are increasing in China’s bond market